Sasha Hutchings: Career

 In 2016, Hutchings guest-starred as Ariel Rice in one episode of the CBS series Blue Bloods.
 She also performed in the Off-Broadway revival of Sweet Charity as Rosie and as a member of the ensemble, alongside Sutton Foster.
-The New Group production was held at The Pershing Square Signature Center from November 2, 2016 to January 8, 2017.
+The New Group production was held at The Pershing Square Signature Center from November 2, 2016, to January 8, 2017.
 From September 27 to October 29, 2017, she played Kathy Selden in the ZACH Theatre production of Singin' in the Rain in Austin, Texas.
 In 2017, she made her film debut as a secretary in The Vanishing of Sidney Hall and made a guest appearance as Amelia in the Netflix comedy series Master of None.
 Starting March 15, 2018, Hutchings performed in the original ensemble cast of the 2018 Broadway revival of My Fair Lady, before departing on March 10, 2019.
 Also in 2018, she appeared as Kourtney, a back-up dancer, in one episode of Netflix's Marvel series Jessica Jones, as well as Annie Tran in one episode of the Amazon Prime Video series The Dangerous Book for Boys.

-From March 19, 2019 to January 19, 2020, Hutchings understudied the roles of Ado Annie Carnes, Laurey Williams, and the lead dancer in the 2019 Broadway revival of the musical Oklahoma!.
+From March 19, 2019, to January 19, 2020, Hutchings understudied the roles of Ado Annie Carnes, Laurey Williams, and the lead dancer in the 2019 Broadway revival of the musical Oklahoma!.
 The revival won the Tony Award for Best Revival of a Musical in 2019.
 She has also made television guest appearances as a dancer in an episode of the FX miniseries Fosse/Verdon in 2019 and as Colleen in an episode of Freeform comedy series The Bold Type in 2020.
 On July 3, 2020, the film version of Hamilton was released to Disney+, featuring her performance in the ensemble.

+Hutchings plays the role of Cowgirl on the 2024 concept album by Lin-Manuel Miranda and Eisa Davis, Warriors.